- What is customer support?

 The user experience is screwed up; a customer will go and probably never get back.
 In such a case, it would be better to call a support agent.
 They would give better personal experience than any artificial intelligence.

-#5.
-Call may be better than spending several days chatting with a client
+#6.
+A call may be better than spending several days chatting with a client

 Sometimes there are situations when explaining something through the chat may take several hours or even days.